mark-hahn/fjs/README.md

 *Execution*

 FJS is unique, even among other FORTH-like languages, in that execution always proceeds from one word to the next without ever going backwards and never skipping.
-Conditional execution is handled by using anonymous functions with the `if` command that are conditionally executed.
-Loops are managed by calling functions repeatedly with `while` commands, etc.  Also, using iterator functions like `map` and `fold` reduce the need for loops.
+Conditional execution is handled by using functions with the `if` command.
+Loops are managed by calling functions repeatedly with `while` commands, etc.  Also, using iterator functions like `map` and `reduce` reduce the need for loops.
 This simple linear execution, even when calling async functions, makes FJS quite readable once you learn the command words and the stack model becomes familiar.

 *Words*